 Akinetic Mutism

-Pathologically, akinetic mutism is associated with bilateral lesions of the "centromedial core" of the brain interrupting reticular-cortical or limbic-cortical pathways but which spare corticospinal pathways; this may occur at any point from frontal lobes to brainstem:
+Pathologically, akinetic mutism is associated with bilateral lesions affecting the "centromedial core" of the brain.
+These lesions interrupt crucial reticular-cortical or limbic-cortical pathways responsible for motivation and initiation, while sparing the primary corticospinal motor pathways.
+This damage can occur at any point from the frontal lobes to the brainstem, with key areas being:

-Occasionally, treatment of the cause may improve akinetic mutism (e.g., relieving hydrocephalus).
-Agents, such as dopamine agonists (e.g., bromocriptine) and ephedrine, have also been tried.
+Occasionally, treatment of the underlying cause can lead to improvement (e.g., shunting for hydrocephalus).
+Pharmacological agents that modulate dopamine, such as dopamine agonists (e.g., bromocriptine) and stimulants like ephedrine, have also been tried with some anecdotal success.

 References